shivamPatwal/Predict-Airlines-Price/README.md

 Price: The price of the ticket A regression problem in which duration, source, destination, dates of flight and route are provided

+# Results on Test Dataset
+The model achieved an accuracy of 91.37154% on the test data, which although wasn't publicly available for me to try on, but you could always test the model accuracy using cross validation dataset (obtained from the training dataset itself).